school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 ## Future directions
-My goals post brain hack school would be increasing my knowledge of machine learning and deep learning and training more complicated models including GCN on new datasets!
+My goals post brain hack school would be increasing my knowledge of machine learning and deep learning by training more complicated models including GCN on new datasets!
 Also, I hope to try more tools for neuroimaging analysis and preprocessing data.

 ## Aknowledgments
 During BHS, I learned a lot of new tools and so many skills that I will definitely use in the future.
 I would like to thank all the BHS organizers, instructors, and TAs for sharing their knowledge and putting together this amazing course.
 Special thanks to Pierre Bellec and my clinic instructors Désirée, Valerie, and Jacob for helping me out with different aspects of my project.